 - Supply.
-In the first three months of 2019, the average hourly supply of eligible nonsynchronized reserve was 3,918.0 MW in the RTO Zone. - Demand.
-Demand for nonsynchronized reserve equals the primary reserve requirement minus the tier 1 synchronized reserve estimate and minus the scheduled tier 2 synchronized reserve.5 In the RTO Zone, the market scheduled an hourly average of 2,522.4 MW of nonsynchronized reserve in the first three months of 2019.
+In the first six months of 2019, the average hourly supply of eligible nonsynchronized reserve was 3,879.1 MW in the RTO Zone. - Demand.
+Demand for nonsynchronized reserve equals the primary reserve requirement minus the tier 1 synchronized reserve estimate and minus the scheduled tier 2 synchronized reserve.
+The actual amount of nonsynchronized reserve scheduled often exceeds the demand and the corresponding price is \$0.00.
+In the RTO Zone, the market scheduled an

-• Market Concentration.
-The MMU calculates that the three pivotal supplier test would have failed in 67.1 percent of hours in the first three months of 2019.
-The weighted average HHI for cleared nonsynchronized reserve in the RTO Zone was 5044, which is highly concentrated.
+- hourly average of 1,770.4 MW of nonsynchronized reserve in the first six months of 2019. - Market Concentration.
+The MMU calculates that the three pivotal supplier test would have been failed in 59.8 percent of hours in the first six months of 2019.

-• Offers.
+Offers.
 Generation owners do not submit supply offers.
 Nonemergency generation resources that are available to provide energy and can start in 10 minutes or less are considered available for nonsynchronized reserves by the market solution software.
 PJM calculates the associated offer prices based on PJM calculations of resource specific opportunity costs.

-• Price.
+Price.
 The nonsynchronized reserve price is determined by the opportunity cost of the marginal nonsynchronized reserve unit.
-The nonsynchronized reserve weighted average price for all hours in the RTO Reserve Zone was \$0.13 per MW in the first three months of 2019.
-The price cleared above \$0.00 in 1.9 percent of hours.
+The nonsynchronized reserve weighted average price for all hours in the RTO Reserve Zone was \$0.13 per MW in the first six months of 2019.
+The price cleared above \$0.00 in 0.8 percent of hours.